Presently, reputable online dating services are covered only by a voluntary code created by the Online Dating Association.

 As dating sites allow users to interact and share content such as photographs, they are in scope for the Online Safety legislation.

-The largest sites may be considered Category 1 sites, with additional duties placed on them.
+The largest sites may be considered Category 1 sites, with additional duties placed on them to protect adults from harm.
+The test for scale has not yet been set, but larger dating service may find themselves subject to these extra rules.

 Please read our briefing on the Online Safety Bill for further explanation of these new duties.